 General FAQs on MARS - what it is, staff applications, payments and the difference between MARS and redundancy, and Electronic Staff Record (ESR) application.
 Additional FAQs on running a national MARS include eligibility criteria, notice periods, process, payments, leaving and re-employment.

-National MARS - this word version includes the original framework for the national scheme, a template application form and guidance on creating a compromise agreement, and is available for trusts to download and tailor in developing local schemes.
+National MARS - this word version includes the original framework for the national scheme, a template application form and guidance on creating a settlement agreement, and is available for trusts to download and tailor in developing local schemes.

 If you are an NHS employer and have any queries about running a local scheme please e-mail firstname.lastname@example.org